mhucka/zowie/README.md

 The [vector artwork](https://thenounproject.com/search/?q=soup&i=3124151) of a quiche, used as the icon for this repository, was created by [ghufronagustian](https://thenounproject.com/ghufronagustian/) from the Noun Project.
 It is licensed under the Creative Commons [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.

-Zuppa makes use of numerous open-source packages, without which Zuppa could not have been developed.
+Zowie makes use of numerous open-source packages, without which Zowie could not have been developed.
 I want to acknowledge this debt.
 In alphabetical order, the packages are:

 * [aenum](https://pypi.org/project/aenum/) &ndash; advanced enumerations for Python
 * [biplist](https://bitbucket.org/wooster/biplist/src/master/) &ndash; A binary plist parser/writer for Python